Home » Employment » CV vs Resume: Discover the Best Choice for You

 Some tips on how to write a traditional CV include:

-• Start with your name and contact information, including your phone number, and email address.
-We no longer advise you include your address on your CV as CVs are now submitted digitally to recruiters online and via email.
+• Firstly, at the top of your CV, include a Header with your name and contact information, including your phone number and email address.
+I no longer advise you to include your address on your CV, as candidates now submit CVs digitally to recruiters online and via email.

-• Include a personal profile or summary of qualifications.
-This should be a brief overview of your skills, qualifications, and experience.
+• Secondly, below the Header, include a personal profile or summary of qualifications.
+This should briefly overview your skills, qualifications, and experience.

-• List your education and training in reverse chronological order, starting with your most recent qualifications.
+• Fourthly, list your education and training in reverse chronological order, starting with your most recent qualifications.
 Include the name and location of the institution, as well as the dates you attended.

-• List your work experience and other professional experience in reverse chronological order, starting with your most recent job.
+• Next, list your work experience and other professional experience in reverse chronological order, starting with your most recent job.
+When listing your work experience include the name and location of the employer, as well as your job title and dates of employment.

 • List any relevant publications, such as books, articles, or conference papers.